 This little Hedge School building is in the wooded garden of our home – a garden in which wild and weedy edges are cherished just as much as the neater fruit, herb and vegetable beds at its centre.
 Foxes, badges and hares are regular visitors.
 A beautiful little fast-flowing stream, the haunt of herons, tumbles along one boundary and down into the village loch.
 We tend bees – a couple of hives (we practice natural beekeeping), and a resident wild community which lives under the fascia-board at the front of our house.
 We also keep hens, and a very tame polytunnel which looks out to the Maamturk mountains.

-Connemara is a beautiful, wild region — a land of sea and stone, of lakes, bogs and mountains — which constitutes the westernmost part of County Galway.
-That’s The Hedge School’s location, in the image below: see the shadow of a house tucked in among the trees there on the right, on the other side of the loch (from which we are separated by a road and a field, but you can access it by an easy ten-minute walk through the village).
-In the background are the stunning Maamturk Mountains, home of many strange and beautiful myths and legends.
+Connemara is a beautiful, wild region — a land of sea and stone, of lakes, bogs and mountains — which constitutes the westernmost coastal fringe of County Galway.
+That’s The Hedge School’s location, in the image below: see the shadow of a house tucked in among the trees there on the right, on the other side of the loch.
+In the background are the stunning Maamturk Mountains, home of strange and beautiful myths and legends.